b13/link2language/README.md

 ## How to install this extension?

-You can set this up via composer (composer require cmsexperts/link2language) or via TER (extension name "link2language"), it runs with TYPO3 v7.
+You can set this up via composer (composer require cmsexperts/link2language) or via TER (extension name "link2language"), it runs with TYPO3 v8 LTS (use v0.1.0 for v7 LTS).

 ## License